 This is our favorite option for a birdbath with a built-in birdbath heater.
 It has a stronger heater that is sealed within the basin, and it is controlled thermostatically.
 It comes with three options for mounting: deck, ground, and legs.
 The flexible mounting options and the quality build are what we appreciate most about this heated birdbath.

-Managing to keep your birdbath unfrozen is not impossible.
+Managing to keep your birdbath 'unfrozen' is not impossible.
 However, it may require a little ingenuity if you want to minimize your daily effort!
-Regardless of the option you choose, please make sure to CLEAN your birdbath weekly, at a minimum!
+Regardless of the option you choose from our ideas above, please make sure to CLEAN your birdbath weekly, at a minimum!
+You can also simply maintain natural water collection areas for birds to utilize instead.